Florian & Odile (LeRoy) LeGrave • my great grandparents

 Doing the math, when Florian and Odile married, he was 20, she was 18.

-They had their 13 children over the next 26 years.
+They had their 13 children (including one set of twins) over the next 26 years.

 When their last child was born, he was 46, she was 44.